Classification of unitary operators by local generatability: Mapping between unitaries and Hamiltonians preserves stable homotopy

 \section{Mapping between unitaries and Hamiltonians preserves stable homotopy}

-In this section, we verify that, in each symmetry class, the one-to-one mapping $U\mapsto H_U$ preserves equivalence up to stable homotopy [that is, we verify \eqref{eq:mapping preserves stable homotopy}].
-In particular, we are considering here two unitaries that are in the same symmetry class $\mathbb{S}$, but that may have different numbers of generalized orbitals.
+In this Appendix, we verify that, in each symmetry class, the one-to-one mapping $U\mapsto H_U$ preserves equivalence up to stable homotopy [that is, we verify \eqref{eq:mapping preserves stable homotopy}].
+In particular, here we consider two unitaries that are in the same symmetry class $\mathbb{S}$, but that may have different numbers of generalized orbitals.
 Equivalently, since the mapping is one-to-one, we can consider two Hamiltonians in the same symmetry class $\mathbb{S}'$ (which is related to $\mathbb{S}$ according to Table \ref{tab:symmetry_transformations}), possibly with different numbers of generalized orbitals.
 In the cases $\mathbb{S}'=$A, AI, or AII, we understand each instance of $\sim$ and $\approx$ below to in fact refer to the corresponding equivalences $\overset{r}{\sim}$ and $\overset{r}{\approx}$ within the restricted space $\mathcal{H}_r^{\mathcal{S}'}$ that has the condition \eqref{eq:alpha conditions} imposed on the number of generalized orbitals [see Appendix \ref{app:Classification with restricted number of orbitals}].

 There are two cases to consider: the five symmetry classes $\mathbb{S}$ that do not have CS (equivalently, the five $\mathbb{S}'$ that do), and the five symmetry classes $\mathbb{S}$ that have CS (equivalently, the five $\mathbb{S}'$ that do not).
-In each case, we first verify that the mapping preserves HE, that is, \beq U_0 \approx U_1 \iff H_{U_0}\approx H_{U_1}, \eeq in which $U_0$ and $U_1$ have the same number of generalized orbitals (or equivalently, $H_{U_0}$ and $H_{U_1}$ have the same number, which is greater by a factor of two in the case that the unitaries do not have CS).
+In each case, we first verify that the mapping preserves HE, that is, \beq U_0 \approx U_1 \iff H_{U_0}\approx H_{U_1}, \eeq in which $U_0$ and $U_1$ have the same number of generalized orbitals (or, equivalently, $H_{U_0}$ and $H_{U_1}$ have the same number, which is greater by a factor of two in the case that the unitaries do not have CS).
 We then use \eqref{eq:mapping preserves HE} to obtain the desired result \eqref{eq:mapping preserves stable homotopy}.